-It is within the reach of all, the price being only 25 Cents And if an investment and thorough trial does not "back up" the above statement, the money will be refunded.
-We say this knowing its merits, and feel confident that one trial will secure for it a home in every household.
+It is within the reach of all, the price being only 25 Cents.
+And if an investment and thorough trial does not "back up" the above statement, the money will be refunded.
+We say this knowing its for it a home in every household.
+Do not waste away with Coughing, when so small